 - 32,5 million are owned by people who are active in the fair.coop ecosystem

 - 11.5 million are in the hands of fair.coop funds, whereas 10 million have been donated by Enric Duran

 How do we know this?
 The block explorer shows all transactions and the flow of FairCoins.
 All addresses (=accounts) for funds are listed in this table.
 We are planning to extend the block explorer for FairCoin, to allow tagging of addresses and transactions, so any fund could be tracked live at a glance.

 FairCoin is - like most other blockchain technologies - an independent mathematical model which can not be stopped.
 It is a "common distributed database" and is available to every wallet for adding transactions.
 Algorithms control, how transactions are confirmed.

-In the case of FairCoin, the algorithm is changed on June 27th, 2017 from Proof-of-Stake to Proof-of-Cooperation.
+In the case of FairCoin, the algorithm has been changed on July 18th, 2017 from Proof-of-Stake to Proof-of-Cooperation.
 It requires wallet holders simply to upgrade their software.
-All coins will be transferred.
+All coins have been transferred.

-Instead of thousands of computers competing to solve difficult validation puzzles and making the rich richer, validation nodes will do that job with cooperation in FairCoin2.
+Instead of thousands of computers competing to solve difficult validation puzzles and making the rich richer, cooperatively validated nodes (CVNs) do that job with cooperation in FairCoin.
 The big difference in FairCoin compared to other crypto currencies is that we introduce a certain level of trust and democratic values even on the technical level.
 FairCoin is not trust-less in terms of block creation, but trust-less in terms of transactions.

-Many people who are supporting the development of FairCoin are discussing in the Fair.Coop General Assemblies strategic topics, procedures to add validation nodes or tasks for chain administrators.
+Many people who are supporting the development of FairCoin are discussing in the Fair.Coop General Assemblies strategic topics, procedures to add validated nodes or tasks for chain administrators.

 Chain admins just can adjust some parameters, but not stop or split the blockchain (like treble and bass on an amplifier, to adopt the acoustics of the room situation, but not stop playing the music).